 Strength-of-schedule charts almost always lump every position into one number.
 That is wrong.
 A defense can be the worst in the league against the run and middle-of-the-pack against the pass — fantasy points scored against them are not interchangeable.
 Worse, those charts use last year's defensive grades, which the model treats as borderline garbage by Week 4 of the new season because rosters have turned over and coordinators have changed.

 Real ROS analysis works at the position-versus-coverage-style level, not the team level.
-Here are the five features the model surfaces.
+Here are the five signals the model surfaces.

 1. Position-specific defense, not team defense

-The model rebuilds defensive ratings every week using player_feature_store data filtered by position.
+The model rebuilds defensive ratings every week from up-to-date player stats, broken out by position.
 We track three independent grades per defense:

 - Points allowed to opposing RBs (split into rushing vs receiving)